JeeWeetje/iot-workshop/UwpToIotHub.md

             await ShowMessage(ex.Message);
         }
     }
     ```

-12. The method 'btnSend_Click' now increases the number of duty cycles and sends it to the Iot Hub using the unique access token of the device 'MachineCyclesUwp'
+12. The method 'btnSend_Click' now increases the number of duty cycles and sends it to the IoT Hub using the unique access token of the device 'MachineCyclesUwp'
-13. New libraries references are introduced in this code. `Add` two using's at the top of the editor
+13. New libraries references are introduced in this code. `Add` two times a 'using' at the top of the editor

     ```csharp
     using System;